2026 Senior Living Symposium

 Bree Bernat Shems, MBA, Senior Director of Policy, Strategy, and Innovation, Executive Office of Aging and Independence

 The cost of long-term services and supports (LTSS) has been structurally unsustainable for decades, placing increasing strain on individuals, families, providers, and public systems.
-With cuts to federal Medicaid funding looming while the population in need of care continues to expand, states including Massachusetts are examining alternative financing strategies.
-This session reviews findings from the 2025 LTSS Feasibility Study commissioned by the Massachusetts Executive Office of Health and Human Services and explores tradeoffs among access, cost management, sustainability, and out-of-pocket exposure.
-The discussion considers what these realities mean for providers navigating ongoing financial pressure.
+With potential reductions in federal Medicaid funding and growing demand for care, Massachusetts is examining alternative financing strategies.
+This session reviews findings from the 2025 LTSS Feasibility Study and explores tradeoffs among access, cost management, sustainability, and out-of-pocket exposure.

 Learning Objectives